ryokkuz/ryokkuz/README.md

-## hey there!
+# hey there!
-i'm a beginner programmer (learning python) and like to draw sometimes
+i'm a beginner programmer (learning python)

 <!--